merlin-neurotech/WizardHat/README.md

 To gain a deeper understanding into how our framework operates, take a look under the hood.

+## Authors
+Matt Laporte
+Ben Cuthbert
-##Authors Matt Laporte Ben Cuthbert Omri Nachmani
+Omri Nachmani

-##Contributors Chris, Abby, Hamada, Colton, Teghan, Jorge.
+## Contributors
+Jorge
+Dan
+Colton
+Teghan
+Chris
+Hamada

+## Acknowledgements
-##Acknowledgements This project was inspired by Alexander Barachant's muse-lsl and contains several lines of code and files written by him.
+This project was inspired by Alexander Barachant's muse-lsl and contains several lines of code and files written by him.
 When we first got started with the Muse, we were inspired to recreate his work to fit our needs.
 As our project grew larger and larger we came to realize it can now be considered an independent library that may be of use to others who are working on BCI and EEG related work.